Intertwining diffusions and wave equations: Introduction

 \subsection{Acknowledgement.}

 It is our pleasure to thank Alexei Borodin for pointing out the lack of a theory of intertwined diffusions to us and for many enlightening discussions.
-Soumik would also like to thank S.~R.~S.~Varadhan for a very helpful discussion.
-Finally, we are grateful for helpful comments from Ioannis Karatzas and Sourav Chatterjee that led to an improvement of the presentation of the material from an earlier draft.
+We also thank Alexei Borodin and Vadim Gorin for pointing out the asymptotic nature of the condition (v) preceding the statement of Theorem \ref{main2} above and S.~R.~S.~Varadhan for a very helpful discussion.
+We are grateful for helpful comments from Ioannis Karatzas and Sourav Chatterjee that led to an improvement of the presentation of the material from an earlier draft.
+Finally, we are indebted to the anonymous associate editor and referee for detecting a mistake in the original version of the paper.